EpicCatGames/clippy/README.md

 # clippy
-A better Visual Clip tool for garrysmod.
+A modern Visual Clip tool for garrysmod